 - Retaliation for reporting ethics and compliance issues is prohibited.
 Barnes & Noble does not permit retaliation of any kind against you for reporting potential ethics or compliance issues in good faith or for assisting in the investigation of these issues.
 Barnes & Noble will take appropriate disciplinary action against individuals who engage in retaliation, which may include termination of employment.

 - Always ask first, act later.
 If you are unsure of what to do in any situation, seek guidance before you act.

 - What to do if you are an executive officer or director.
 If you are an executive officer or director, you should contact Barnes & Noble’s General Counsel to raise questions or report ethics and compliance issues.

-Any waiver of provisions of the Code for executive officers or directors may be made only by the Board of Directors or a committee of the Board of Directors.
-Disclosure of waivers may be required in accordance with applicable laws.
+You should contact Barnes & Noble’s General Counsel for a request for a waiver of any provision of this Code.
+Any waiver of a provision of this Code for executive officers or directors may be made only by the Board of Directors or a committee of the Board of Directors and will be promptly disclosed as required by applicable laws or regulations.

 This Code may be changed or amended from time to time at the discretion of Barnes & Noble.
 Where any applicable law imposes requirements in conflict with or in addition to the provisions of this Code or its enforcement, such law will govern for applicable employees and the Code will be enforced in a manner consistent with such laws.
 You will be asked periodically to certify that you have read and understand the Code and your obligations.
 This Code is not a contract of employment and does not alter the at-will status of an employee.
 The employment of all at-will employees may be terminated at any time, with or without cause, so long as such action does not violate applicable law.